keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-with-functors.md

 ```
 :::

-Iteration, a form of _lowering_, thus _destroys structure_.
+Iteration as a form of lowering _destroys structure_.
 In order to get a `List[B]` back you would have to rebuild it yourself and any structural guarantees must be manually implemented following _procedural_ steps.

 This isn't to say that functional programming is only about iteration and loops versus `map()`.
 Can you think of other operations that might destroy structure?
 For example, if you use an `await()` operation on a `Future[A]` you will destroy its asynchronous structure and potentially harm the performance of your program.

 > Where the type of your context is known, it may make sense to pull the structure apart to extract the term.
 A common use case with `Option` is to extract the term if it is present and provide a default instance otherwise.
-Similarly, the runtime managing asynchronous `Future`s will create and destroy their structure as part of its normal operation.
-An example of destructive operations against `Option` appears later.

 ### Context `F[A]` must produce some term `A`

 Recall my statement from above: _"For any context `F[_]`, it produces some term `A`."_ If a context were guaranteed to have an instance of a term `A` then you should be able to consume it with your function `f: A => B`, right?

-But what if there’s nothing there, as in there are _zero instances_ of term `A`?
+But what if there’s nothing there, as in there are _zero_ instances of term `A`?
 Can you do anything?
-When a context has this kind of effect, a sort of "nothing here" or _void effect_, then the `map()` function above doesn’t do anything because there isn’t anything to do.
+When a context has this kind of effect, a sort of "nothing here" or _void_ effect, then the `map()` function above doesn’t do anything because there isn’t anything to do.
 If you try to `map()` a void `F[A]` with `f: A => B` then it returns a void `F[B]` as there’s "nothing here".
 It does this without having used `f: A => B` to get there.

 This behavior is referred to as _short-circuiting_ and it is a key feature of Functors, Applicatives, and Monads that encode some notion of void.
 It is exploited in particular to enable _control flow_ and _error handling_, which I will expand on in later parts.

 > `Option[A]` and `Either[X, A]` are two prime examples of short-circuiting in Functors.
 An `Option[A]` will only `map()` an instance of its term `A` if it is present, and an `Either[X, A]` will only `map()` if an instance of the desired term `A` is present.
 >
-> In contrast, the `Id[A]` context has the effect of the identity of the instance of term `A`.
-To put it plainly, `Id[A]` _is_ the instance of term `A`.
+> In contrast, the `Id[A]` context has the effect of the _identity_ of term `A`.
+To put it plainly, `Id[A]` is _the instance_ of term `A`.
 As the instance is always present, this context never short-circuits.

 ## Implementing a Functor